HimbeerserverDE/bspwm-setup/README.md

 A full install is recommended.

-## Starting a X session
+## Starting a wayland session

-By default this setup launches X when zsh is started on tty1.
+By default this setup launches river when zsh is started on tty1.
 You can however use a display manager if you want.

 ## Keybinds / Controls

-### sxhkd
+### river

-The sxhkd keybinds are well documented in `sxhkdrc`.
+The river keybinds are well documented in `riverrc`.

 ### Vim